ouidhi/nyc-film-permits-analysis/README.md

 ## Business Question(s)
-which boroughs are most popular for filming? which categories of film are most shot in new york/ which categores of film are shot in the most popular borough vice-versa for least popular
+which boroughs are most popular for filming?

+which categories of film are most shot in new york/

+which categores of film are shot in the most popular borough vice-versa for least popular

+how long are the events typically? any outliers (boroughs, film categories, sub categories) using startdatetime adn enddatetime

+density of each borough on a map in regards to max events filmed.

+how early are the events booked (request is submitted) before the start date?

 ### AIMS grid